kaiwenliu/RecRank/documents/results.md

-The answer to your leading question – You should direct address your proposed leading question.
-How did you answer this question?
-What did you discover?
-If your project was ultimately unsuccessful, give a brief reflection about what worked and what you would do differently as a team.

 - We answered the question of finding out a way to see similar developers and suggest those as followers.
-We answered this question
+We created a program that would suggest similar developers as new followers.
+We successfully answered our question because our recommendation engine works.